elastisys/compliantkubernetes/docs/operator-manual/credentials.md

     * Break glass
     * Disaster recovery
 * Do not use for:
-    * Routine maintainance or investigation.
+    * Routine maintenance or investigation.
 Use Kubeconfig with OpenID Authentication
 * Misc:
     * Such a Kubeconfig is available on all control plane Nodes at `/etc/kubernetes/admin.conf`.
 SSH into a control plane Node then type `sudo su` and you can readily use `kubectl` commands.
     * Unless absolutely necessary, avoid storing this file outside the control plane Nodes.